nonsakhoo/nonsakhoo/README.md

 ---

-# 🎓 Hello, My name is Mr. Nonsakhoo
+# 🎓 Hello, my name is Mr. Nonsakhoo

 > Bridging research and real-world applications with mathematics, embedded intelligence, and secure computation.